mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

   return this.name;
 }
 ```
-Another way to create an object using the `Object` constructor is by passing an object literal as an argument.
+Another way to create an object using the `Object` constructor is by pass an object literal as an argument.

 ```javascript
 var employee = new Object({